shaynapat3l/hoohacks-scj/comp423-course-notes/docs/tutorials/rust-setup.md

-# Setting up a dev container for Rust
+# Setting up a Dev Container for Rust

 * Primary author: [Shayna Patel](https://github.com/shaynapat3l)

 * Reviewer: [Bhavika Lingutla](https://github.com/bhavikal)

 This tutorial will guide you through setting up a Rust development environment using Dev Containers.
-By the end of the tutorial, you will have a working Rust project that prints '"Hello COMP423"' to standard output.
+By the end of the tutorial, you will have a working Rust project that prints *'"Hello COMP423"'* to standard output.

+!!!info
+    Some snippets of this tutorial were taken from or inspired by Kris Jordan's [COMP 423 MkDocs Tutorial](https://comp423-25s.github.io/resources/MkDocs/tutorial/#step-2-create-a-remote-repository-on-github").

 ## Prerequisites :heart:

 Before you begin, make sure you have the following installed and set up:

-1. **A GitHub account**: If you don't have one yet, sign up at <a href="https://github.com/" target="_blank"> GitHub.</a>
+1. **A GitHub account**: If you don't have one yet, sign up at [GitHub](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-2. **Git Installed**: Install Git from <a href="https://git-scm.com/book/en/v2/Getting-Started-Installing-Git" target="_blank">here.</a>
+2. **Git Installed**: Install Git from [here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 3. **Docker installed**: Required to run the Dev Container.
-Get docker from <a href="https://www.docker.com/products/docker-desktop/" target="_blank">here.</a>
+Get [Docker](https://www.docker.com/products/docker-desktop/).
-4. **Visual Studio Code (VS Code)**: Download and install it from <a href="https://code.visualstudio.com/" target="_blank">here.</a>
+4. **Visual Studio Code (VS Code)**: Download and install it from [here](https://code.visualstudio.com/).
-5. **Command-line basics**: You can review this <a href="https://www.w3schools.com/whatis/whatis_cli.asp" target="_blank">resource.</a>
+5. **Command-line basics**: You can review this [resource](https://www.w3schools.com/whatis/whatis_cli.asp).

-!!!note
-    Ensure Docker is running before proceeding with the steps below.

 ## Step 1: Create a New Dev Container Project :face_with_monocle: